-A pronoun can be used to replace a specific noun that was mentioned earlier in a sentence, so we don’t have to keep repeating this specific noun.
+A pronoun is used to replace a specific noun that was mentioned earlier in a sentence, so we don’t have to keep repeating this specific noun.

 There are different types of pronouns in English.
 This post deals with 5 kinds of pronouns, namely subject pronouns, object pronouns, possessive adjectives, possessive pronouns, and reflexive pronouns.